-Total: \$2000
+Total: \$2200

-Esmated combined costs for one employee to aend the 2020 planning meeng: 1 @ \$2,000 each = \$2,000
+Estimated combined costs for one employee to attend the 2024 planning meeting: 1 @ \$2,200 each = \$2,200

-TOTAL TRAVEL COSTS: \$8,000
+TOTAL TRAVEL COSTS: \$8,200

 Part 4 Section 5 - Equipment

 Equipment is tangible or intangible personal property.
 It includes information technology systems having a useful life of more than one year, and a per-unit acquisition cost that equals or exceeds the lesser of the capitalization level established by the non-Federal entity (i.e., the State) for financial statement purposes, or \$5,000.